tisuchi/laravel-colors/README.md

 A customized light color theme for [NeoVim](https://neovim.io/) ([LunarVim](https://www.lunarvim.org/)) for Laravel / PHP Developer.

-This this is highly inspired by [Firefox Nightly News](https://blog.nightly.mozilla.org/2017/09/11/developer-tools-visual-refresh-coming-to-nightly/)
+This this is highly inspired by [Firefox Nightly News](https://blog.nightly.mozilla.org/2017/09/11/developer-tools-visual-refresh-coming-to-nightly/) and [phpstorm photon theme by
+Brent Roose](https://github.com/brendt/phpstorm-photon-theme).
+A big clap for them 👏.

 ## Preview